DDreher/AwesomeMLForDigitalMedia/README.md

 ![banner](https://github.com/DDreher/awesome-ml-for-digital-media/blob/master/assets/banner.png)

 A curated list of resources closing the gap between machine learning and digital media (computer graphics, computer vision, computational imaging, animation, vfx, game development,...).
+No in-depth explanations, just an overview of the landscape and possible starting points for further research.

 This research field is rather broad and resources tend to intersect multiple fields at the same time.
 I try to sort them into the category that I believe is most fitting.

 _Feel free to contribute!
 Send a pull request or contact me [@Dan_Dreher_](https://twitter.com/dan_dreher_)_